oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/op01_manage_shared_services/readme.md

-                    "allow group grp-network-admins to read objectstorage-namespaces in tenancy", "allow group grp-network-admins to read all-resources in compartment cmp-network", "allow group grp-network-admins to manage virtual-network-family in compartment cmp-network", "allow group grp-network-admins to manage dns in compartment paalonso-openlz-tfcli:cmp-network", "allow group grp-network-admins to manage load-balancers in compartment cmp-network", "allow group grp-network-admins to manage alarms in compartment cmp-network", "allow group grp-network-admins to manage metrics in compartment cmp-network",
+                    "allow group grp-network-admins to read objectstorage-namespaces in tenancy", "allow group grp-network-admins to read all-resources in compartment cmp-network", "allow group grp-network-admins to manage virtual-network-family in compartment cmp-network", "allow group grp-network-admins to manage dns in compartment cmp-network", "allow group grp-network-admins to manage load-balancers in compartment cmp-network", "allow group grp-network-admins to manage alarms in compartment cmp-network", "allow group grp-network-admins to manage metrics in compartment cmp-network",